geerlingguy/acquia-cloud-vm/README.md

 If you're getting blank XHProf pages and errors like `Run #546e053e171fb: Invalid Run Id = 546e053e171fb`, you might need to manually create the `/tmp/xhprof` directory or run `vagrant provision` again.

+## Catching/Debugging Email with MailHog

+By default, the VM is configured to redirect PHP's emails to MailHog (instead of sending them to the outside world).
+You can access the MailHog UI at `http://local.cloudvm.com:8025/` (where `local.cloudvm.com` is a domain you've configured for the VM).

+You can override the default behavior of redirecting email to MailHog by editing or removing the `php_sendmail_path` inside `config.yml`.

 ## Author Information

 This VM was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).